“Every relationship has arguments.”

 TIP: It’s okay to argue, but arguing way too much about something you cannot change will not make your relationship succeed.
 Being patient, and thinking before speaking, because when you get mad, the worst comes out.
 Sometimes the best solution is to know when to bite your tongue and walk away.
 After time cools down, think about the matter thoroughly.
 If you are the one in Residency, then you are probably tired and have a ton of things to do before bedtime, so knowing what your partner needs is key to making the relationship succeed.
 Being selfish will only make the relationship end.

-Do you and your partner (who is the medical profession) have a ton of arguments since they started Residency?
+Do you and your partner (who is a medical professional) have a ton of arguments since they started Residency?
 I love to hear your stories, and if you have tips/advice!

 Leave a comment below!